-Gina Ford tends to divide mums – some of her methods are controversial but there’s no denying that thousands of parents the world over credit the former maternity nurse and her bestselling books with getting their baby into a good routine and getting them back their lives and their sleep!
+There’s no doubt that the advice of Gina Ford tends to divide parents.
+Some of her methods are considered controversial but there’s no denying that thousands of parents have found that the former maternity nurse and her bestselling books have helped them get their baby into a good sleep routine.

-How it works: Gina advocates a parent-led routine, whereby the day is broken down into small slots, to ensure your baby gets enough food, exercise, sleep and play and is therefore ready for bed at bedtime.
-Some people find the routine too strict, while others find her hour-by-hour plans invaluable in bringing some calm and structure to the early days as a mum – you always know exactly what you’re meant to be doing and when.
+How it works: Gina advocates a parent-led routine, where the day is broken down into small time periods.
+Each slot has an activity allocated to it, to ensure that your baby gets enough food, exercise, sleep and play and is then ready for sleep at bedtime.
+Some people find the routine too strict, while others find her hour-by-hour plans invaluable in bringing some calm and structure to the early days as a parent – you always know exactly what you’re meant to be doing, and when.

-Might not suit parents who: Don’t want to follow a routine to the letter.
-The plans work, but you have to stick to them so if each day can be very different for you, and you need lots of flexibility, this may not be your best bet.
+Might not suit parents who: don’t want to follow a routine to the letter.
+The plans work for some but you have to stick to them.
+If each day is very different for you and you need lots of flexibility, this may not be the best sleep routine for you.

-Best age to try it at: It’s best if you can do it from birth, but you can pick up Gina Ford at any time in the first year and find plans for your child.
+Best age to try it at: it’s best if you can start from birth but you can pick up the Gina Ford method at any time during the first year and find a plan suitable for your child.